tanannis/graceshopper/README.md

 Welcome to Grace Bakes, our ecommerce platform!
 Grace Bakes is an online bakery that specializes in sweet treats.
 Special thanks to our bakers: Annie, Annis, Laura, Riley =)

+## Want to test it as Admin?
+Username: jb@email.com
+Password: ilovecake123

 ## Setup Secret File

 Don't forget to create a secret.js file and add it to your .gitigore file.
 Your secret file should include the info below: